Alauddin Husain Shah: Expeditions to Tripura and Arakan

+Illustration derived from the banner of Husain Shah, captured by Dhanya Manikya.

 According to Rajmala, a late royal chronicle of Tripura, Husain Shah despatched his army four times to Tripura.
-The Tripura army offered stiff resistance and did not yield any territory, but in the fourth expedition Hussain Shah succeeded to annex at least some portion of the territory of Tripura.
+The Tripura army offered stiff resistance and did not yield any territory, but in the last expedition, Husain Shah established the fort of Kaliagarh in Tripuri territory (which later became the modern town of Kasba, Brahmanbaria) and succeeded to annex at least some portion of the territory of Tripura.
 The 1513 Sonargaon inscription of Khawas Khan, entitled Sar-i-Lashkar-i-Tripura (Commander-in-chief of the Army Stationed in Tripura) is interpreted by a number of modern scholars as an evidence of annexure of at least a part of Tripura by Husain Shah.

 During Alauddin Husain Shah's expeditions to Tripura, the ruler of Arakan helped Dhanya Manikya, the ruler of Tripura and expelled Husain Shah's officers from Chittagong.
 In 1516, Husain Shah decided to launch an expedition to Arakan.
 Husain assigned the charge of the land army for Arakan expedition to Paragal Khan; prince Nasrat, who was made crown prince of Bengal in 1515, was placed in overall command.
 On Nasrat's order, Paragal Khan advanced from his base on the Feni River.
-The expedition of territory to the western bank of Kaladan river was placed under his governorship administration.
+The territory up to the western bank of Kaladan river was placed under his governorship administration.
 The hostilities probably ended in 1516, when Mrauk U recognized Bengali sovereignty over Chittagong and northern Arakan.
 As a result of the conflict, Mrauk U again became a vassal of the Bengal Sultanate.
 Nasrat renamed Chittagong to Fatehabad, City of Victory.
-This is also corroborated by Portuguese adventurer Joao de Silvera who, landing in Chittagong in 1517, stated that Arakan was a vassal state of Bengal Sultanate.